EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation: Conclusion

 \section{Conclusion}

 Our paper introduces EnQuery, a novel ensemble-based query method for diverse behavior suggestions in reinforcement learning from human feedback (RLHF) with deterministic policies.
 We apply EnQuery to the field of robot navigation where the robot operates in the vicinity of humans who have specific preferences regarding the robot's navigation style.
 Using our output diversity regularization during training, the ensemble generates diverse trajectories which can be used to query preferences for any given navigation task.
 Importantly, generated queries maintain consistent reference points, such as the starting and goal position and use the same environment setup which improves the re-test reliability and thus the information extracted from the preference pairs.
 The experiments show a superior information gain for low query numbers compared to a widely used baseline querying approach.
 We then successfully demonstrate the data-efficient preference alignment of a navigation policy, by recycling the collected experiences data.
 Finally, our novel method for visualizing navigation policy behavior comprehensively illustrates the alignment result.

 Looking ahead, we plan to conduct a comprehensive user study to investigate the user convenience and test reliability of our generative ensemble policy queries.

-We believe that the feedback processes of RLHF should be designed with the specific requirements of learning task in mind, such as the common reference points for the studies navigation task.
 EnQuery aligns with our broader vision of developing more intuitive, efficient, and human-centric approaches to customize robotic navigation behaviors.